Enterprise-CMCS/cmcs-eregulations/solution/text-extractor/README.md

     "auth": {
         // See below for configuring authentication.
     },
-    // Only necessary to include if using the S3 backend.
+    // Only necessary to include if using the S3 backend and/or the AWS Textract extractor classes.
     "aws": {
-        "aws_access_key_id": "xxxxxx",       // The access key for the AWS bucket.
+        "aws_access_key_id": "xxxxxx",       // The access key for AWS.
         "aws_secret_access_key": "xxxxxx",   // The AWS secret key.
-        "aws_storage_bucket_name": "xxxxxx", // The name of the bucket to retrieve the object from.
+        "aws_storage_bucket_name": "xxxxxx", // The name of the bucket to retrieve objects from (only required for S3 backend).
         "use_lambda": true,                  // Set to "false" if you are local, "true" otherwise.
         "aws_region": "us-east-1"            // AWS region to use.
     },